-Thanks for visiting our small master bedrooms photo gallery where you can search a lot of small master bedrooms design ideas.
+Thanks for visiting our small primary bedrooms photo gallery where you can search a lot of small primary bedrooms design ideas.

-Below you’ll find data on bedroom sizing, an extensive gallery featuring all types of small master bedrooms followed by a great collection of design tips.
+Below you’ll find data on bedroom sizing, an extensive gallery featuring all types of small primary bedrooms followed by a great collection of design tips.

 Out of 148,473 bedrooms, 9.85% of them were small enough to be considered compact.
 If yours falls into that category, don’t feel bad.
 Only 2.99% have expansive bedrooms, with the majority landing in the medium category at 53.71%.